tabacitu/ball-starter-kit/README.md

 // TODO: screenshot or GIF here

 ## About

 This project is an application starter kit that uses the BALL stack (Bootstrap, Any-javascript-library-you-want, Laravel, Livewire).
 It's an alternative to Laravel Breeze and Laravel Jetstream.
 It provides the same features they do (auth, profile management, etc) with a simpler tech stack, fewer dependencies and better code organization (arguably).

 Key differences from Laravel Breeze & Laravel Jetstream:
 - ✅ uses Bootstrap 5 instead of Tailwind CSS;
 - ✅ does not use NPM, Webpack, Mix, etc - you can use any JS library you want, or none at all;
 - ✅ has a clean, modern, generic design and 300+ HTML components thanks to the [Tabler HTML template](https://tabler.io/preview);
 - 🚧 has all the features of Laravel Jetstream, with the simplicity of Laravel Breeze;
 - ✅ provides blade components for forms, tables, modals, etc;
 - 🚧 has a simple, clean, organized codebase, with a lot of comments and explanations;
-- 🚧 has clear docs on how to build on top of it;
+- ✅ has clear docs on how to build on top of it;
+- 🚧 has a standardized views organization and structure;
+- 🚧 loads the CSS and JS dependencies straight from CDNs, by leveraging Basset - which brings all the convenience of working with CDNs without the downsides, since it downloads and serves the assets directly from your server;

 Key differences from Backpack/CRUD:
 - Backpack is a library (a Composer package), AppStarter is Laravel installation (for now).